roseengineering/openstack-playbooks/README.md

 The playbooks create two versions of an openstack cluster.
 The first is a standalone version, with a nova/compute agent on the same node as the controller.
-The standalone cluster is the easiest to build and to test.
+The standalone cluster is the easiest to build and test.

 The second version is a non-standalone cluster.
 Here the controller resides on its own node.
 Any compute agents are placed on other nodes.

-The playbooks also build a nvidia card passthrough capability into each node.
+The playbooks also build a Nvidia card passthrough capability into each node.
 The relevant files are control\_passhthru.yml and agent\_passthru.yml.
 The imports of these tasks can be commented out.